mlswg/mls-protocol/draft-ietf-mls-protocol.md

 use of Merkle trees to store identity information allows strong authentication of group membership, again with logarithmic cost.

+##  Change Log

+RFC EDITOR PLEASE DELETE THIS SECTION.

+(*) indicates changes to the wire protocol which may require implementations
+    to update.

+draft-01

+- Initial description of the Message Protection mechanism.

+- Initial specification proposal for the Application Key Schedule using the per-participant chaining of the Application Secret design.

+- Initial specification proposal for an encryption mechanism to protect Application Messages using an AEAD scheme.

+- Initial specification proposal for an authentication mechanism of Application Messages using signatures.

+- Initial specification proposal for a padding mechanism to improving protection of Application Messages against traffic analysis.

+- Inversion of the Group Init Add and Application Secret derivations in the Handshake Key Schedule to be ease chaining in case we switch design.

+draft-00

+- Initial adoption of draft-barnes-mls-protocol-01 as a WG item.

 # Terminology